Suet is a popular and nutritious food for birds that can be especially appealing as they try to survive the colder months in northern areas.

 Birds Choice Recycled Suet Feeder

-• SINGLE CAKE PILEATED SUET FEEDER: This feeder dispenses a high-energy suet food cake made from rendered animal fat and has a...
+- Suet Feeder: This bird feeder dispenses high-energy suet food cake made from rendered animal fat and has a capacity of up to 1...

 Made from recycled poly lumber materials, this feeder is of a very similar design to the Nature’s Way feeder listed above and within an inch of the same size.